AnirCoredevs/frontend-boiler-plate/README.md

-# React Redux Toolkit + Tailwind CSS + Vite Boilerplate
+# React Redux Toolkit + Tailwind CSS + Socket io + Vite Boilerplate

 This boilerplate provides a ready-to-use setup for building web applications using React, Redux Toolkit, Tailwind CSS, and Vite.
 It is designed to help you quickly start a new project with a modern front-end stack that promotes efficient development and scalability.

 ## Features

 - **React**: A popular JavaScript library for building user interfaces.
+- **Socket Io**: A popular web framwork that gives ability realtime, bidirectional data flow.
 - **Redux Toolkit**: A powerful library that simplifies Redux development by providing utilities like simplified state management, efficient immutable updates, and simplified asynchronous logic handling.
 - **Tailwind CSS**: A highly customizable utility-first CSS framework that enables you to rapidly build modern user interfaces.
 - **Vite**: A fast and opinionated build tool that provides instant bundling, hot module replacement (HMR), and an optimized development experience.